alliander-opensource/measure/README.md

 ./gradlew tasks
 ```

+### Model
+The code found in the `measure` module is generated from a model.
+The model is a [`System`](https://github.com/alliander-opensource/measure/blob/master/measure-generator/src/main/kotlin/com/alliander/open/measure/generator/System.kt) which describes units and their multiplications.
+An [application](https://github.com/alliander-opensource/measure/blob/master/measure-generator/src/main/kotlin/com/alliander/open/measure/generator/App.kt) can read a representation of a system and output the source.

+If one wants to add a specific unit one can add it to the [units](https://github.com/alliander-opensource/measure/blob/master/measure-generator/src/main/resources/units.json) as found in the resources of the `measure-generator` module.

+If the functionality of `Measure` should change one should make the intended changes in the [`measure.vtl`](https://github.com/alliander-opensource/measure/blob/master/measure-generator/src/main/resources/templates/measure.vtl) template or its companion [`specific.vtl`](https://github.com/alliander-opensource/measure/tree/master/measure-generator/src/main/resources/templates) that describes how specific units like *power*, *energy* or *time*.

 # License
 This project is licensed under the Mozilla Public License, version 2.0 - see [LICENSE](LICENSE) for details.